 The transmitter features a single ⅛ inch audio input which Sony supplies to you.
 If your TV only has an RCA out, then you’ll need to purchase an RCA to ⅛ inch separately.

-If you have ever owned or listened to the MDR-RF985RK (the predecessor to the RF995RK) then you’ll know that these were excellent sounding wireless headphones for TV listening.
+If you have ever owned or listened to the MDR-RF985RK (the predecessor to the RF995RK) then you’ll know that these were excellent-sounding wireless headphones for TV listening.
 The MDR-RF995RK improves on this sound quality.
-The headphones are great for all types of media – including movies, sport, general TV, music, and even games.
+The headphones are great for all types of media – including movies, sports, general TV, music, and even games.

 The biggest difference between the 995RK and the 985RK is the wireless range.
-With the 985RK, you were able to walk about the house only experiencing dropout when you were a few rooms away.
+With the 985RK, you could walk about the house, only experiencing dropout when you were a few rooms away.
 In some cases, you could even go up or downstairs.
 With the 995RK you won’t have this type of freedom.
 The headphones will start to drop out as soon as you leave the room, so don’t expect the same range as before.

 After doing some investigating online, I have discovered that this is due to the 995RK having an inferior transmitter to the 985RK and not related to the actual headphones themselves.
-Users who have both the 985RK and 995RK have paired the 995RK with the 985RK transmitter.
-The result is the 995RK performs as good, if not better than the 985RK headphones.
+Users with the 985RK and 995RK have paired the 995RK with the 985RK transmitter.
+The result is the 995RK performs as good, if not better, than the 985RK headphones.
 So, if you own the old 985RK system, use the old transmitter with your new 995RK headphones if your goal is to move around the house.
 You will enjoy a significantly better reception.

 What’s in the Box?